 The Youth Justice Clinic is limited to third-year students.
 A lottery registration meeting for Externship and Clinical Programs is held approximately one month into the spring semester of your 2nd year.
 Notices are posted throughout the Law School and emailed to the 2nd year student listserv.
 After the lottery registration meeting, students are given an opportunity to register for their program preferences online.

-Please note: Students may not enroll in any externship programs while enrolled in the Youth Justice Clinic.
-In addition, students may not volunteer or be employed by any District Attorney office during their enrollment in the Youth Justice Clinic and Criminal Lawyering Process Class.
+Students may not enroll in an externship program while enrolled in the Youth Justice Clinic, or volunteer in or be employed by a district attorney office during their time in the YJC.

 All YJC students must attend an intensive, 2-day weekend session in the Fall.